Questions and answers on the planning and subdivision fees

 Planning permit amendment fees

 Regulation 11 states that the fee to be charged for an application to amend a permit is the fee that is specified in column 2 of the table in regulation 11.
-Therefore, the fee to amend a permit will be the same as the fee to obtain such a permit.

 20. What fee should be charged for an amendment to a permit issued before 13 October 2016?